top of page

 MAX PLANCK INSTITUTE FOR THE SCIENCE OF LIGHT, ERLANGEN

-Under the supervision of Professor Philip Russell, I worked on nanoelectrodes fabrication, where I selectively fill the gold and aluminum metals inside the hollow-core photonic crystal fibers.
-Later I extended this work, as a part of the mini - thesis for which I integrated microfluidics and photonic crystal fibers for biosensing and particle guidance applications.
-Also, I presented this work at the International symposium, which gave me the "Best Scientific Poster Award".
+Under the guidance of Professor Philip Russell in Erlangen, I focused on the fabrication of nanoelectrodes, developed a novel technique that involved selectively filling gold and aluminum metals inside the hollow-core photonic crystal fibers.
+Subsequently, as a part of my mini-thesis, I expanded this research by integrating microfluidics and photonic crystal fibers for biosensing and particle guidance applications.
+The outcomes of this work were presented at an international symposium, earning me the "Best Scientific Poster Award".

 2013-2014